This is where all 50 states stand on reopening

 New York

-New York Gov. Andrew Cuomo issued a “New York State on PAUSE” executive order which took effect on March 22.
-Schools and nonessential businesses are ordered to stay closed until April 29.
+Gov. Andrew Cuomo issued a “New York State on PAUSE” executive order which took effect on March 22.
+Schools and nonessential businesses are ordered to stay closed until May 15.

-New York has joined a coalition with the Northeastern states of New Jersey, Connecticut, Pennsylvania, Delaware, and Rhode Island and Massachusetts to coordinate the reopening of the economy, according to a press release from NY Governor Andrew Cuomo’s office.
+New York has joined a coalition with the Northeastern states of New Jersey, Connecticut, Pennsylvania, Delaware, and Rhode Island and Massachusetts to coordinate the reopening of the economy, according to a press release from Cuomo’s office.

 The governor has not come to any decision on when businesses will reopen and said he rejected “any elected official or any expert who says I can tell you what’s going to happen four weeks from today.”